 Ohio connection: Birth

 In addition to his work in comics, Bendis has also written for television.
-He worked on the 2003 and 2012 Spiderman cartoons, as well as other Marvel cartoons.
+He worked on the 2003 and 2012 Spider-Man and other Marvel Comics cartoons.
+In 2016, Bendis won a Peabody Award as co-creator of Marvel TV’s Jessica Jones for Netflix.
 He has also written for the Marvel Heroes video game.
-Bendis currently lives with his wife in Portland, Oregon.

 Brian Michael Bendis currently lives in Portland, Oregon.

 Five Eisner Awards: Talent Deserving of Wider Recognition, 1999, for Jinx, Goldfish, and Torso, Best New Series, 2001, for Powers, and Best Writer, 2002 and 2003, for Alias, Daredevil, and Ultimate Spider-Man, Best Writer of the Year, Wizard magazine, 2000, 2001, 2002, 2003; Excellence in Journalism Award, Cleveland Press; Inkpot Award, 2010.
 Honors include: Honorary doctorate in the arts from the Cleveland Institute of Art; Certificate of Excellence from the Central Intelligence Agency for his work on diversity issues.

 Wikipedia Article: Brian Michael Bendis

 Cleveland.com article (Nov.
 14, 2017) with Bendis talking about the Superman Exhibit at Cleveland Public Library influencing his decision to move to DC Comics from Marvel.